joelparkerhenderson/system-quality-attributes/doc/determinability/index.md

 </span>

+**Define determinable:** <span data-chatgpt-prompt="define determinable (computers and software)">Determinable in computers and software refers to the quality of being able to be determined, resolved or ascertained.
+It suggests that a particular software feature, attribute or function can be clearly defined, analyzed, and measured, either by using specific tools, techniques or approaches.
+In other words, a determinable software component is one that can be quantified, tested, and evaluated based on certain criteria, such as performance, reliability, security, efficiency or scalability, among others.
+This attribute is essential in software development, as it allows developers to design, implement, and maintain software solutions that meet specific requirements and deliver measurable outcomes.</span>

 ## See Also

 * [Wikipedia: Determinable](https://wikipedia.org/wiki/Determinable): TODO

 * [Dictionary: determine](https://www.dictionary.com/browse/determine): to conclude or ascertain, as after reasoning, observation, etc. to settle or decide (a dispute, question, etc.) by an authoritative or conclusive decision.

-* [OpenAI: determinable](https:://openai.com): <span data-chatgpt-prompt="define determinable (computers and software)">Determinable in computers and software refers to the quality of being able to be determined, resolved or ascertained.
-It suggests that a particular software feature, attribute or function can be clearly defined, analyzed, and measured, either by using specific tools, techniques or approaches.
-In other words, a determinable software component is one that can be quantified, tested, and evaluated based on certain criteria, such as performance, reliability, security, efficiency or scalability, among others.
-This attribute is essential in software development, as it allows developers to design, implement, and maintain software solutions that meet specific requirements and deliver measurable outcomes.</span>